Australia travel destination

 Is English widely spoken in Australia?

-How do I get mobile data in Australia?
+How do I stay connected in Australia?

-What adapters do I need for Australia?
+What vaccines do I need for Australia?

 Ready for Australia?